Kevin Pillar Player Props: Braves vs. Tigers

-On Tuesday, Kevin Pillar (.643 slugging percentage in past 10 games, including one home run) and the Atlanta Braves play the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 6:40 PM ET.
+Kevin Pillar -- with a slugging percentage of .643 in his past 10 games, including one home run -- will be in action for the Atlanta Braves versus the Detroit Tigers, with Reese Olson on the hill, on June 14 at 1:10 PM ET.

-In his last game, he strung together two hits (going 2-for-3 with a double) against the Nationals.
+In his most recent game, he racked up two hits (going 2-for-3 with a double) against the Nationals.

 Kevin Pillar Game Info & Props vs. the Tigers